-Bicycles are items most households have, some use them every day, others rarely use them.
-Either way, they need an easily accessible home of their own since they're large, awkward, and constantly in the way if they don't have a dedicated spot.
+Bicycles are items most households have; some use them every day; others rarely use them.
+Either way, they need an easily accessible home of their own since they're large and in the way, if they don't have a dedicated spot.
 Specialty road bikes need slightly more delicate storage as their frames and rims are slightly more susceptible to damage from hanging.
-Kids' bikes need to be easy for them to put away or as most parents know, it's just not going to happen....
+Kids' bikes need to be easy for them to put away or as most parents know, it's just not going to happen.
 We've found some great ways to give each bicycle a home while looking good.

 01 of 05

 There are several types of ceiling or overhead bicycle storage available.
 This track system that REI carries is great because of its flexibility with sizes, types, and the number of bikes you can hang.
 The one downfall with this type of system is hanging road bikes; you risk bending the rim if you store them long term this way.
 It's best to hang those by the frame or seat & handlebars.
 If you're hanging standard mountain bikes or BMX bikes, this is a wonderful system.